FabianReister/ROCCO/README.md

-# SemSegTrain - Framework to train neural networks for Semantic Segmentation
+# ROCCO - Framework to train neural networks for Semantic Segmentation

 ## Motivation

 This is a modular framework to ease training of neural networks for semantic segmentation.
 A separation of network design, training and evaluation is reflected by the software architecture.
 All parameters to describe the training procedure and evaluation phase are stored in a YAML config file and serve for documentation and reproduction of results.
-Therefore, changing the network architecture will affect only a single line in the config file.
+Therefore, changing the network architecture will ideally affect only a single line in the config file.

 New networks can easily be integrated into the framework as well as custom datasets, augmentation strategies etc. See the section **Design Principles** for further details.